 buyers that a single price will emerge, called the market clearing

-, at which every willing buyer and every willing seller will
+price, at which every willing buyer and every willing seller will

 find a match.
 Sellers who price their product above this price will